 - You're responsible to determine what courses the receiving institution will accept from National Park College.
 Review Transfer Degree Opportunities or contact an NPC Advisor to determine which courses will transfer.

 - Course transfers typically have a minimum grade requirement of a "C" or higher for transfer credits.

 - Transfer credits are frequently subject to time limitations.
 If your credits are several years old, the receiving institution may not consider them for transfer.
 Check with your receiving institution about their policy on transfer credit.

-- Receiving institutions may require detailed information about the courses you have completed.
+- Receiving institutions may require detailed information about the courses you've completed.
 If your receiving institution is uncertain about the transfer of your completed course work, NPC course descriptions may be found in the College Catalog.
-You are also encouraged to retain the syllabus of any course you may want to transfer.
+You're also encouraged to retain the syllabus of any course you may want to transfer.